Download The Bill C-71 Book

 You can copy or link to this page.
 Just please credit and link back to TheGunBlog.ca.

-- Track who you contact to buy, sell or give away guns (connections registry)
+- Tracks PAL holders who plan to buy, sell or give away guns, even if the transfer isn’t completed (connections registry).

-- Force stores to register you and your guns (gun registry)
+- Requires stores to register you and your guns (gun registry).

 A Bit Longer